 To date, most studies focussing on the analysis of public opinions on policing have examined the study area as a whole, rather than different local subdivisions of an area.
 To many police forces, understanding how different local areas perceive police operations is crucial for evaluation purposes.
-Previous attempts to remedy this research gap used geo-tagged tweets in order to identify different local areas in which the tweets originate.
-However, the percentage of geo-tagged tweets within a stream of tweets is estimated to be around 1-2% .
+Previous attempts to remedy this research gap used geo-tagged tweets [12][13] in order to identify different local areas in which the tweets originate.
+However, the percentage of geo-tagged tweets within a stream of tweets is estimated to be around 1-2% [14][15] .
 This has raised concerns regarding the adequacy and robustness of geo-tagged tweets for any meaningful analysis.
 We addressed this research challenge in our own study by extracting the location information from the user’s profile to geocode the tweets accordingly.
 We achieved a 92% geocoding accuracy based on this approach, a significant improvement over the ‘geo-tag’ information.
-This approach creates a unique opportunity to analyse inequality in public opinions across space using Twitter data.
+This approach creates a unique opportunity to analyse inequality in public opinions azcross space using Twitter data.

-As public opinion varies geographically, so does it vary temporally.
+As public opinion varies geographically, so does it vary temporally [16].
 To the best of our knowledge, no studies have examined both the spatial and temporal inequalities in public opinion on policing with respect to the pandemic using the Twitter data.
 People’s opinions on policing is not static, but changes over time.
 These changes can be measured and monitored across space and time.
-In this study, we utilize the police force area (PFA) which represents the operational units of police forces in England and Wales as our spatial unit and a monthly time bin as the temporal unit of analysis.
+In this study, we utilize the police force area (Pfa) which represents the operational units of police forces in England and Wales as our spatial unit and a monthly time bin as the temporal unit of analysis.
 Thus, the analysis of public opinions on policing in relation to the pandemic, simultaneously in space and time, is the second major contribution of our study.

-An important aspect of opinion analysis is the representation of the results. provides an overview of a wide range of visualization methods that have been employed in previous research.
+An important aspect of opinion analysis is the representation of the results.
+Kucher et al. [17] provides an overview of a wide range of visualization methods that have been employed in previous research.
 These range from basic tools such as pie or bar charts (used to represent a simple summary for the proportion of positive/negative sentiment) to advance groups involving self-organizing term association maps (used for representing complex multi-dimension geospatial sentiment information).
 Mostly, the choice of visualization tool depends on the actual aspects of the measured opinion being represented.
 For example, a basic line graph is effective for time series plot, while sequential geospatial maps are effective for revealing spatial patterning and clustering of opinion across the space.
 In this study, we employ simple graphical tools, such as the radar charts and sequential geospatial maps.

 The structure of this paper is as follows: Firstly, we provide a brief overview of related work, focussing on the opinion analysis, henceforth referred to as ‘sentiment analysis’, as well as its applications in two relevant fields – law enforcement and the pandemic.
 We discuss the development of our systematic framework for measuring the inequality in public opinion towards policing, spatially and temporally.
 We then present the case study, results and discussion sections.
 We conclude by explaining the significance of our study and plans for future research.